-Using medical robots for minimally invasive and precise surgery is increasingly supporting the surgeon's work and making operations safer and less straining on patients.
+Medical robots are increasingly supporting the surgeon's work and making operations safer and less straining on patients.

-In any type of laparoscopic intervention, the robot allows for the quick insertion and replacement of surgical instruments independent from the patient's positioning on the operation table.
-It is also possible to simultaneously use up to five of its robotic arms, operated by one or two surgeons.
+A tele-robotics surgical system with tactile sensing capabilities controls the quick insertion and replacement of surgical instruments independent from the patient's positioning on the operation table.
+Simultaneous use of up to five of its robotic arms, operated by one or two surgeons can be controlled.

 Standard Components Used in this Example

 The F23P is an x86 PC based embedded computer for industrial automation and railway transportation, featuring the 4th generation Haswell Intel Core family up to the i7-4700EQ processor.
 The SBC is compliant with the PICMG 2.30 standard and as such a perfect migration path from CompactPCI to CompactPCI Serial.